Biune/biune.github.io/docs/rules.md

 ---

+## **General Rules**

+---

+### Harrassment
+We have zero tolerance to harassment of any kind.
+Inappropriate language - including excessive swearing, slurs, or otherwise baiting negative reactions - as well as outside altercations have no place in this server, and are not allowed.

+### Advertising
+Advertising content and spamming - by sending repetitive messages, emojis, images or reactions - is not tolerated in this server or in DMs.
+Harmful content (such as viruses, pornographic or violent content) has no place in this server, or in the DMs of our users.

+### Friendlyness
+Treat everyone with respect.
+This includes fellow community members, Moderators, and Staff.
+Do not mention them repeatedly or in other ways harass them, by e.g. sending unsolicited friend requests or DMs.

+### Not-limited to.
+This list does not constitute the full set of rules, and our Moderators/Admins may take action on misbehavior and violations that are not explicitly listed above.
+At all times, use common sense and good judgement for any action you're about to take.

+---

 Other information:
 ```
 To talk about and add rules to the server, please head over to the gist at https://gist.github.com/biune/6dc640f9a220e83e7b906097127fff0e or debaters.me/gist